midchildan/dotfiles/home/README.md

 ### Relationship with NixOS / nix-darwin

-Home Manager is responsible for per-user settings while NixOS and nix-darwin manages system wide settings.
+Home Manager is responsible for per-user settings while NixOS and nix-darwin manages system-wide settings.
 This dotfiles uses both.

-When choosing where to place a given configuration, prefer Home Manager over system wide configuration unless there's a reason not to.
+When choosing where to place a given configuration, prefer Home Manager over system-wide configuration unless there's a reason not to.
 This would provide the following benefits:

 - Home Manager is usable on non-NixOS distros with Nix installed
 - Home Manager can share configuration between Linux and macOS
-- You can enjoy up to date packages with Home Manager while keeping the system packages in NixOS / nix-darwin stable
+- You can enjoy up to date packages with Home Manager while using stable packages for NixOS / nix-darwin

 ### Best Practices